The Tactical Asset Allocation Strategy Explained

 We are just as interested in how well a fund is likely to continue performing in the future as how well it has performed in the past.

-We have developed algorithms which assign a confidence level to the performance of each fund and use the combined ranking and confidence level to make the final selections.
+Adaptive Dynamic Momentum assigns a confidence level to each fund's trend ranking.
+We use the combined ranking and confidence level to make the final selections.

 Once the funds eligible for the next rebalance are selected, portfolio weights are assigned to each fund.